Hz-Lin/codam2019/libft/readme.md

 The function **char \*strnstr(const char \*str, const char \*needle, size_t len)** locates the first occurrence of the null-terminated string **needle** in the string **str**, where not more than **len** characters are searched.
 Characters thar appeat after a '\0' character are not searched.
 It returns a pointer to the first character of the first occurrence of **needle**.
 If **needle** is an empty string, **str** is returned.
 If **needle** occurs nowhere in **str**, NULL is returnede.

+#### ft_strncmp

+The function **int	ft_strncmp(const char \*s1, const char \*s2, size_t n)** compares not more than **n** characters, characters that appear after a '\0' character are not compared.
+It returns an integer greater than, equal to, or less than 0, according as the string s1 is greater than, equal to, or less than the string s2.
+The comparison is done using unsigned characters, so that '\200'is greater than '\0'.

 #### ft_memset

 The function **void \*memset(void \*b, int c, size_t len)** copies the character **c** (an unsigned char) to the first **len** characters of the string pointed to, by the argument **b**.